iprog21/cpp-on-rails/README.md

 C++ on Rails is not affiliated with or endorsed by the creators of Ruby on Rails.
 "Rails" is a registered trademark of Basecamp, LLC.
 The use of the term "on Rails" in the name of this project is intended to convey a structured and guided approach to web development, similar to that of Ruby on Rails.

 ## How to use
-1. clone the repo
+1. Clone the repo
-2. cd repo
+2. Run `make` to build the executable (requires a C++17 compiler).
-3. ./cpp-on-rails
+3. Execute `./cpp-on-rails` to start the sample server.